jina-ai/vectordb/README.md

 We have big plans for the future of Vector Database!
 Here are some of the features we have in the works:

-- Serverless capacity: We're working on adding serverless capacity to `pyvectordb` in the cloud.
+- Serverless capacity: We're working on adding serverless capacity to `vectordb` in the cloud.
 We currenly allow to scale between 0 and 1 replica, we aim to offer from 0 to N.
 - More ANN search algorithms: We want to support more ANN search algorithms

-- More deploying options: We want to enable deploying `pyvectordb` on different clouds with more options
+- More deploying options: We want to enable deploying `vectordb` on different clouds with more options

-If you need any help with `pyvectordb`, or you are interested on using it and have some requests to make it fit your own need. don't hesitate to reach out to us.
+If you need any help with `vectordb`, or you are interested on using it and have some requests to make it fit your own need. don't hesitate to reach out to us.
 You can join our [Slack community](https://jina.ai/slack) and chat with us and other community members.

 ## Contributing

 We welcome contributions from the community!
 If you have an idea for a new feature or improvement, please let us know.
-We're always looking for ways to make `pyvectordb` better for our users.
+We're always looking for ways to make `vectordb` better for our users.